dmbarbour/wikilon/docs/ApplicationModel.md

 * modeling user actions - a button press, HTTP POST

 Effectively, command pattern models a mutable object within a dictionary, albeit only mutable by external agents.

+## Futures and Promises

+Awelon can easily evaluate in context of undefined words.
+A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
+Evaluation may usefully proceed in context of futures, enabling many observations that do not depend on the definition of the given future.

+Unlike command pattern, applications leveraging futures and promises can be *monotonic*.
+That is, we never need to destructively update a 'head' definition.
+We might allow a mixed mode, e.g. by including an auxiliary word for "is this future defined yet", but this could still be mostly monotonic - updating once from 'false' to 'true'.
+Monotonicity is a significant benefit for many use cases, for example it greatly simplifies reasoning about security and non-repudiation.

+Futures and promises are useful in many cases where command pattern is useful, and enable most of the benefits of mutability without actually requiring mutability.
+Futures should probably be favored over command pattern whenever they're a reasonable fit.

 ## Dictionary Objects